Learn about the common dental problems that may affect your little one's smile and what you should do if your baby loses a tooth due to an injury.

 Fortunately, most children stop this habit on their own.
 If your child hasn't grown out of it yet, offer lots of encouragement and plenty of positive reinforcement to get him to stop.

-Some people have tried applying bad-tasting nail polish to the thumbnail or taping the thumb with layers of adhesive plaster to deter thumb-sucking.
+Some people have tried applying bad-tasting nail polish to the fingernail, taping the thumb with layers of adhesive plaster and the use of thumb-guards to deter thumb-sucking.

 Boosting Your Child's Mental Wellbeing